-The fragment says that an army of Goths was making its way through Thrace and Macedonia plundering the countryside of valuables as they went.
-However, when they attempted to pillage the capital of the Roman province of Macedonia, Thessalonica, (modern-day Thessaloniki), they were rebutted.
+The fragment records that an army of Goths was making its way through Thrace and Macedonia, plundering the countryside of valuables as they went.
+However, when they attempted to pillage the capital of the Roman province of Macedonia, Thessalonica, (modern-day Thessaloniki), they were driven away.

 Greeks took on Goths at Thermopylae

-The Greeks, however, caught wind of the plan, and chose to stop the Goths in the access point to Athens from the north — the mountain pass of Thermopylae.
+The Greeks, however, caught wind of the plan, and chose to stop the Goths in the access point to Athens from the north—the mountain pass of Thermopylae.
 Fighting under Marianus, the Roman proconsul of Achaea, alongside the Athenian Philostratus, they stood where Leonidas had stood centuries before, at the “Hot Gates.”

 “Some carried small spears, others axes, others wooden pikes overlaid with bronze and with iron tips, or whatever each man could arm himself with.
 And when they came together, they completely fortified the perimeter wall and devoted themselves to its protection with haste,” reads the fragment.

-The fragment records part of the speech given by Marianus, the leader of the Greek army:
+The fragment records part of the speech given by Marianus, the Roman leader of the Greek army:

 “O Greeks, the occasion of our preservation for which you are assembled and the land in which you have been deployed are both truly fitting to evoke the memory of virtuous deeds.
 For your ancestors, fighting in this place in former times, did not let Greece down and deprive it of its free state…”

 “So perhaps it may be good fortune,” reads the writing on the fragment, “in accordance with the daimonion [heavenly power], that it has been allotted to the Greeks to do battle against the barbarians in this region (indeed your own principles of fighting the wars have turned out to be valid in the past).”